 Excellent focal length range.
 Afordable.

 There is one caveat though and that is this lens when mounted on a DX-format camera offers an effective focal length of 42mm to 450mm.
 This is because of the crop factor.
-The crop factor for Nikon DX cameras is 1.5x.

 This walk around lens comes with 3.5 stops of image stabilization.